Skatteetaten/vagrant-hashistack/template/README.md

 - `make clean` takes down the provisioned box if there is any.

+- `make dev` same as `make up` but skips all task within ansible playbook with the tag `test` and custom_ca.
+Read more about ansible tags [here](https://docs.ansible.com/ansible/latest/user_guide/playbooks_tags.html).

+- `make test`  takes down the provisioned box if there is any and remove tmp files then runs `make up`.

 - `make update` downloads the newest version of the [vagrant-hashistack box](https://github.com/fredrikhgrelland/vagrant-hashistack/) from [vagrantcloud](https://vagrantcloud.com/fredrikhgrelland/hashistack).

 - `make example` runs the example in [template_example/](template_example)